Regional Fish Advisory Programs

 St. Regis Mohawk Tribe Fish Advisory Communications Program

-The NYS DOH is working with the St. Regis Mohawk Tribe (SRMT) to enhance their fish and game advisory communications program as part of a three year grant from the U.S. Environmental Protection Agency, Great Lakes Restoration Initiative program.
-NYS DOH's key partner in this project is the SRMT Environment Division, with whom they collaborate to enhance their fish and game health advisory program.
+The NYS DOH worked with the St. Regis Mohawk Tribe (SRMT) in 2014 to enhance their fish and game advisory communications program as part of a three year grant from the U.S. Environmental Protection Agency, Great Lakes Restoration Initiative program.
+NYS DOH's key partner in this project was the SRMT Environment Division, with whom they collaborated with to enhance their fish and game health advisory program.

-As the project unfolds, NYS DOH will work directly with the SRMT community to assist them in developing their own fish and game advisory messages.
-NYS DOH and the SRMT Environment Division will strive to make the enhanced advisories a user friendly and positive educational tool that conveys messages regarding the sources of contaminate exposure and describes activities that will lower the risk of exposure.
-A significant effort will be made to add information about traditional Mohawk customs regarding fishing and hunting, as well as focus on healthy eating.
+NYS DOH worked directly with the SRMT to assist them in developing their own fish and game advisory messages.
+NYS DOH and the SRMT Environment Division created a user friendly and positive fish advisory booklet that conveys cultural importance of fishing, messages regarding the sources of contamination, health benefits of eating fish, and describes activities that will lower the risk of exposure.

 Healthy Fishing Communities Project: Great Lakes Biomonitoring

-The Healthy Fishing Communities Project: Great Lakes Biomonitoring is a joint effort between the federal Agency for Toxic Substances and Disease Registry and the NYS DOH.
-This project will measure the level of chemicals and metals in:
+The Healthy Fishing Communities Project: Great Lakes Biomonitoring was a joint effort between the federal Agency for Toxic Substances and Disease Registry and the NYS DOH.
+This project measured the level of chemicals and metals in:

 • Licensed sport anglers who fish in Lake Ontario, Lake Erie, and nearby rivers and waterways and eat their catch; and